AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/implement-blue-button/index.md

 b: block
 ---

-This tutorial shows you how to control a blue button with your version of the host application using an existing property called Blue_button.
-By default, the Blue_button does not actually respond to a real button:
+This tutorial shows you how to control a blue button with your version of the host application using an existing property called Blue_button:

 <img src="blue-button.png" width="200">